T-Mobile US Inc. (TMUS) Shares Down Despite Recent Market Volatility

 Scotiabank gave a rating of “Sector Outperform” to TMUS, setting the target price at $167 in the report published on July 28th of the previous year.

-Volatility was left at 1.79%, however, over the last 30 days, the volatility rate increased by 1.72%, as shares surge +1.88% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.14% lower at present.
+Volatility was left at 1.78%, however, over the last 30 days, the volatility rate increased by 1.83%, as shares sank -1.77% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.53% upper at present.

-During the last 5 trading sessions, TMUS rose by +0.35%, which changed the moving average for the period of 200-days by +11.12% in comparison to the 20-day moving average, which settled at $146.44.
-In addition, T-Mobile US Inc. saw 5.06% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TMUS fell by -3.50%, which changed the moving average for the period of 200-days by +17.18% in comparison to the 20-day moving average, which settled at $146.01.
+In addition, T-Mobile US Inc. saw 2.95% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TMUS starting from Field Callie R, who sale 15,073 shares at the price of $147.08 back on Feb 17.
-After this action, Field Callie R now owns 97,688 shares of T-Mobile US Inc., valued at $2,216,937 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TMUS starting from Katz Michael J., who sale 3,500 shares at the price of $145.91 back on Feb 23.
+After this action, Katz Michael J. now owns 130,962 shares of T-Mobile US Inc., valued at $510,685 using the latest closing price.

 Stock Fundamentals for TMUS